wilbcn/AWS-Projects/AWS-Log-Processing-Pipeline.md

 2. In order to connect to our EC2 instance using our private key, I will ammend the permissions so that only the owner can read it.
 Private keys are sensitive and should be protected.
 ![Modifying our key](https://github.com/wilbcn/pngs/blob/main/screenshot_of_chmod.png)
 3. With our key modified, I then accessed our EC2 instance via ssh and the ec2-user user, using our instances public ip address found in our instance overview and details tab.
 4. I then ran various lines of code, checking for any updates, installing the kinesis agent, and configuring the kinesis agent.json file so that it properly collects and sends data to our EC2 instance.
-To hide sensitive information, some screen shots are from notepad.
+To hide sensitive information, some screenshots are from notepad.
 5. ![Installing and configuring Kinesis, editing agent.json](https://github.com/wilbcn/pngs/blob/main/screenshot_install_json.png)
    ![Restarting kinesis after changes](https://github.com/wilbcn/pngs/blob/main/screenshot_restart_kinesis.png)
    ![Sending some test data to S3](https://github.com/wilbcn/pngs/blob/main/screenshot_filesuccess.png)